 A. General.
 Each tournament must provide a Physiotherapist/treatment room for players and physiotherapists centrally located to the courts and the locker room.
 If the Physiotherapist/treatment room is located in an area separate from the locker room, proper security at the entry point must be provided.
 Only those persons with approved access and properly credentialed tournament staff, who in the performance of their duties justify access to the locker room, shall be authorized to enter the Physiotherapist/treatment room.
 The room must be private and equipped with ice and ice chests/coolers, towels and electricity.
 This room must be fully functional by 8:00 am the day prior to the start of qualifying.
-(For Challengers, the day of main draw).
-See "Exhibit R " for full medical facility guidelines.
+(For ATP Masters 1000 events three (3) days before qualifying starts).
+Please refer to the Standards and Best Practices section on ATP Tournament Centre for full medical facility quidelines.